sy77777en/label_pizza/instructions.md

 sync_videos(videos_data=videos_data)
 ```

-1.2 - Update or archive a video
+1.2 - Update or archive videos

 To update a video record, keep the `video_uid` fixed and modify other fields such as `url`, `is_active`, or `metadata`.